Back

 Administrative data

-Full identity, referring physician, insurance details, dated and signed data processing consent.
+Full identity, referring physician details, insurance information, dated and signed data processing consent.

 Medical and clinical data

-Medical history, current medications, allergies, blood tests (with dates), anthropometry with dates.
+Medical and surgical history, current medications, allergies, blood tests (with dates), anthropometry with dates.

 Nutritional follow-up

-Consultation summary per visit, meal plans issued (with dates), dietary survey elements, evolution curves, inter-session notes.
+Consultation summary per visit (date, reason, observations, objectives), meal plans issued (with dates), dietary survey elements, evolution curves, inter-session notes.

 3. Frequently asked questions